Baked potatoes meet pizza in this easy recipe for pizza baked potatoes, and it’s a suppertime match made in heaven!

 I love baked potatoes with a ridiculous amount of love.

-And my love for them spilleth over when they are topped or stuffed with other things I love, like eggs or taco spices or cheeseburger fixings, meaning that over time, all of those things have found their way into my baked potatoes.
+And my love for them spilleth over when they are topped or stuffed with other things I love, like baked potatoes with eggs or baked potatoes with taco spices or baked potatoes with cheeseburger fixings.
+I could go on and on with the potato love.

 And whether you call them baked stuffed potatoes, or twice baked potatoes or simply potatoes for supper, that stuffing turns them into a full-on delicious meal.

-Because if you are going to mash up your baked potato with your pizza, you might as well go the full monty!
+Because if you are going to mash up your baked potato with your pizza, you might as well go all in!

 What kind of potatoes should I get for baked potatoes?